Imitation Learning from a Single Temporally Misaligned Video: Environment Details

 \subsection{Varying Temporal Alignment Level Experiment Details.}

 We study the effect of how increasingly misaligned demonstrations would affect \orca{} and \tot{}'s performances.
 We identify two types of temporal misalignment: either the demonstration contains pauses and is slower, or the demonstration accelerates through a segment and is faster.
 We randomly perturb the original demonstrations of three Meta-world tasks (\textit{Door-open}, \textit{Window-open}, \textit{Lever-pull}), generating 6 demonstrations per task per speed type (i.e, slow or fast).

 Concretely, we first evenly split the original demonstration into five segments.
 To get the first three randomly perturbed demonstrations, we randomly select \emph{one} segment and randomly change their speed.
 We can speed up a segment by 2, 4, 6, 8, or 10 times, and we can slow down a segment by 2, 3, 4, 5, or 6 times.
 To get the rest of the randomly perturbed demonstrations, we randomly select \emph{three} segments and randomly change their speed.
 Then, for each task and speed type, we categorize 3 of the perturbed demonstrations as having ``Low" level of misalignment and the other 3 as having ``High" level of misalignment by ranking the demonstrations based on the mean absolute deviation between the segment length.
 The more varied the segment lengths are with respect to each other, the more temporally misaligned this demonstration is.
 Each perturbed demonstration is trained on a random seed, and we ensure that \orca{} and \tot{} are trained on that same seed for fair comparison.

-\subsection{Additional Experiment Results}
+\section{Additional Experiment Results}

 \textbf{Temporally Misaligned Experiment.}

 Fig. \ref{fig:meta_all_training} shows training curves of all methods given temporally misaligned demonstrations.
 The \orca{} plot diverges directly from \tot{} at 500k steps because it is initialized with these \tot{} policies, and trained for an additional 500k stops.
 In tasks where \tot{} achieves some success by this point steps, \orca{} performs at least as well as \orcanp{}, because it can take advantage of the better initialization.
 In tasks like basketball and door-open, where \tot{} is unsuccessful after 500k steps, \orcanp{} performs better because it is trained with the \orca{} reward for more steps.
 All methods fail to learn the push task, which we hypothesize is due to the visual encoder.